vhuynhle/rust-exercises/src/chapter_1/mad_lib.md

 Do you walk your blue dog quickly?
 That's hilarious!
 ```

-The remaining pieces are the lists of words and a method for selecting words from them.
+The missing pieces are the lists of words and a method for selecting words from them.
 Here are my lists of not-so-funny-but-safe words:

 ```rust,noplayground